-TERM DEFINITION / DESCRIPTION Senate Higher Degrees Committee (SHDC) The SHDC , which is a subcommittee of Senate, considers in detail recommendations from the faculties on higher degree-related matters and advises Senate accordingly.
-Faculty "Faculty" also includes "College" in the remainder of this document.
-Faculty Higher Degrees Committee (FHDC) The Faculty Higher Degrees Committee is a subcommittee of the Board of Faculty that has the delegated responsibility for the management of aspects relating to higher degrees at faculty level.
 Vice-Dean Vice-Dean responsible for postgraduate studies SENATE The Senate is the body responsible for academic matters at the University.
 SENEX The Executive Committee of Senate.
 Dean's Office The Dean's Office (including the HFA, faculty officer/administrator and his/her staff) is responsible for the administrative structure supporting operations and functions associated with higher degree studies.
 Head of Faculty Administration (HFA) The HFA(s) is (are) finally responsible for the administrative and support functions at faculty level.

+Faculty Office The Faculty Office is the group of administrative personnel managed by the HFA, but also including the HFA, responsible for the administrative and support functions at faculty level.
 Faculty Research Ethics Committee (FREC) The Faculty Research Ethics Committee is a sub-committee of the Faculty and of the Institutional Ethics Committee HoD Head of Department